Bulk Order Discount Available

 What is Kelvin in Lighting?

 Kelvin is a unit of thermodynamic temperature.
-It has more or less the same importance and uses as Celcius.
+It has more or less the same importance and uses as Celsius.
 Kelvin is usually abbreviated by the letter K.

 Whatever number Kelvin is, it will affect the color of a light bulb.
 For example, if a light bulb has a high K rating, then that light bulb will be lighter than usual.
 The color will also tell you how hot the inside of the light bulb is.